Industry Guideline: Preventing and responding to family and domestic violence

 Financial abuse is a serious and far reaching problem that can happen to anyone.
 It can take many forms and can happen over an extended period of time.

 Financial abuse includes spending money without permission, forging signatures, coercing someone to sign something, pension-skimming; using the person’s bank account or credit card without their consent; denying them access to their money or bank statements.

-It can involve a loan that is never paid back, or threatening or pressuring someone to invest in something on their behalf, or forcing someone to provide care or other services without being paid or fairly compensated, or expects you to pay their expenses.
+It can involve a loan that is never paid back, or threatening or pressuring someone to invest in something on their behalf, or forcing someone to provide care or other services without being paid or fairly compensated, or pay their expenses.